About Enterprise DLP

 create data patterns to

-find and calculate scores for the information that’s important to
+find and calculate scores for the information important to

 you.
-Scoring applies to a match threshold, and when a score
+Scoring applies to a match threshold, and when enough expressions from a pattern

-match an asset, the asset will be indicated as a match for the
+the asset as a match for the pattern.

 Proximity Keywords—Enterprise DLP uses proximity keywords to